nicojo77/NetFLICC/documents/manual.md

 - detect_messenger(): not used any longer.
 - get_apps_subz() finds Telegram and Messenger apps.
 - detect_tor() finds TOR traces.
 Tor comparison list (dan.txt) which is available online at https://www.dan.me.uk/torlist/?full must not be fetched sooner as every 30 minutes on the risk of being blocked from the website.
 Hence, there is a watchdog that prevents downloading the list too early.
-The limit is set to 6 hours (228).
+The limit is set to 6 hours.
  <p align="center">
     <img align="center" src="./pictures/watchdog.png">